void-linux/void-docs/src/config/graphical-session/graphics-drivers/intel.md

 Install the Mesa DRI package, `mesa-dri`.

-> Note: This is already included in the `xorg` meta-package, but it is needed
-> when installing xorg via `xorg-minimal` or for running a Wayland compositor.
+Note: This is already included in the `xorg` meta-package, but it is needed when installing Xorg via `xorg-minimal` or for running a Wayland compositor.

 ## Vulkan